 When employees have a clear understanding of the company strategy and how their work contributes to their team’s role in it, they form an aligned, motivated, and high-performing workforce — exactly what drives business success.

-Whether you’re an expert or this is your first time setting team goals, you don’t have to do it alone.
+Whether you’re a goal-setting expert or this is your first time creating team goals, you don’t have to do it alone.
 This 7-step goal-setting process will guide you along the way to establishing the right goals for your team.

-Meet with your own manager to go over them, then present them to your team.
-Remember that presenting objectives is a time to get buy in, so complement sharing the hard numbers with motivating communications around the larger strategy and your belief in the team.
+Meet with your own manager to go over each team goal, then present them to your team.
+Remember that presenting objectives is a time to get buy-in, so complement sharing the hard numbers with motivating communications around the larger strategy and your belief in the team.

 Once everyone has a common understanding of the bigger picture you’re all contributing to, explore how your team’s work accounts for its own piece of the pie.
 Work together with your team to pinpoint where you can have the greatest impact.

 - What areas of the company strategy do we see ourselves reflected in?

 - Where can we have the greatest impact as a team?